candidtim/LikeANative/README.md

 Beware that this tool uses the "GPT-4o mini" model and can make mistakes, such as providing inconsistent responses or refusing to correct the text.
 In this case, you will receive the tool's output back to the clipboard.

+### Tutor mode

+Pass the `--tutor` flag to enable "Tutor" mode.
+In this case, the tool will provide an explanation of the changes made to the source text.

 ## Implementation.
 Prompt engineering.